 The copyright of these images belongs to the observers and the images must not be used in any form without their express permission.

-More information on Vangelis and his music can be found at the Elsewhere: Independent Vangelis Website and Vangelis-The Man and the Music.
+More information on Vangelis and his music can be found at the Elsewhere: Independent Vangelis Website.

 The official Vangelis information World page, supervised by the master himself, is currently under construction.